sblr80595/teched2025-IN162/exercises/ex3/README.md

     <br>![](../ex3/images/ex162-3-3.png)

-3. Your Integration Package has been created, and now at this point, you are ready to either [create an integration flow from scratch - Exercise 3.1 (Recommended Approach)](./ex3_1_details.md) or [copy an existing one - Exercise 3.2 (Alternate Approach](./ex3_2_details.md).
+3. Your Integration Package has been created, and now at this point, you are ready to either [copy an existing one - Exercise 3.1 (Recommended Approach)](./ex3_1_details.md) or [create an integration flow from scratch - Exercise 3.2 (Alternate Approach)](./ex3_1_details.md).
     <br>![](../ex3/images/ex162-3-3-1.png)